 - USE CARE when transporting fuel tank, whether in a boat or car. - DO NOT fill fuel container to maximum capacity.
 Gasoline will expand considerably as it warms up and can build up pressure in the fuel container.
-This can cause fuel leakage and a potential fire hazard.
+This can cause fuel leakage and a potential fire hazard. - Leaking fuel is a fire hazard.
+Tighten securely the fuel valve when transporting and storing the outboard motor. - Never get under the outboard motor while it is tilted.
+Severe injury could occur if the outboard motor accidentally falls. - Do not use the tilt support lever or knob when trailering the boat.
+The outboard motor could shake loose from the tilt support and fall.
+If the outboard motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.

 Leaking fuel is a fire hazard.
-When transporting and storing the outboard motor, close the fuel cock to prevent fuel from leaking.
-Never get under the engine while it is tilted.
-Severe injury could occur if the outboard motor accidentally falls.
+When trailering the boat, close the fuel valve to prevent fuel from leaking.